RAZE24003/Sorting-with-java/README.md

-This sortings are without taking user input values.The values are predefined in the code.
+These sortings are done without taking user input values.
+The values are predefined in the code.